 What is a headhunter, exactly?
 Working in the employment services industry as I do, this is one of the most common questions that I encounter.
-While recruiters (aka headhunters) all do similar things (sourcing, interviewing, and filling positions), there are differences, and many job seekers find this confusing.
+While recruiters (aka headhunters) all do similar things (human resources sourcing, interviewing, and filling positions), there are differences, and many job seekers find this confusing.

 When you are looking for a new job or are determined to advance your career, you learn quickly that there are many tools at your disposal.